Tim's Four Pillars of Early Stage Success

 Once you get to strangers, you’re at a transition point.
 Up until then, people are investing in your idea primarily because they believe in you.
 They trust you already, and trust that you’ll make good on their investment.

 But strangers don’t know you.
 They’re not your mom or your uncle or your best friend from college.
 They’re not interested in helping you grow as a person.
 They’re interested in the return on their investment.
-A beer drinking buddy might give you some capital based on your passion and your idea, but an angel investor or venture capitalist is going to want actual information, prepared in the traditional financial language they understand.
+A beer drinking buddy might give you some capital based on your passion and your idea, but an angel investor or venture capitalist is going to want actual information, presented in the traditional financial language they understand.

 This is when you’ll want to seek the council of folks with financial experience.
 Sounding naive when talking to a major investor could mean the difference between seeding your company and losing it entirely.
 Can you talk about why their investment is a rational decision?
 Can you explain the hurdle for the level of deliverable required, and have you met it?
 Have you worked for one month, or 18 months, to prove that you’ve figured out how to make your ideal viable, and more importantly, profitable?